MarkReddy87/project-1---mindfullness/README.md

 <p>I used the W3C code validator to test each of my pages and my stylesheet.
 I got a lot of errors the first time around.
 I used many unnecessary line breaks which were replaced with padding, I also had to replace ID selectors which I used multiple times with class selectors and I was missing some closing tags for section elements.
 Though it was quite jarring at first seeing the amount of mistakes I made, the validator clearly outlined where I went wrong and allowed me to pinpoint the missing / broken code quickly and suggest solutions to the problems.</p>

+* The first step is to copy the entire content of the files you wish to test.
+* Then head over to the W3C validator site.
+* Click the tab that is lebelled "Validate by direct input"
+* Then paste the contents of your file into the text box and click the check button to see your results.

 ## Test Cases (user story with screenshot)

 ## Fixed Bugs